Accept your Offer and Get Started

-Alongside Get Started at Melbourne which contains all the information you need to begin your course, the details below provide additional information relevant to the Melbourne Law Masters program.
+Get Started at Melbourne contains all the information you need to begin your course.
+The details below provide additional information relevant to the Melbourne Law Masters program.

 Accept your offer

 All subjects in the Melbourne Law Masters program are quota subjects.
 This means that there are a limited number of places available in each class.
-Subjects for 2019 are filling fast and we encourage you to enrol as soon as possible after you accept your offer of a place in the course.
+Subjects can fill fast and we encourage you to enrol as soon as possible after you accept your offer of a place in the course.

-- Step 1: Review the Melbourne Law Masters course details and University Handbook for course requirements and subject prerequisites before making your selection.
+Review the Handbook for course requirements, subject prerequisites and subject delivery before making your selection.

-- Step 2: Review the 2019 Melbourne Law Masters subject list for the current enrolment status for all subjects.
+Review the subject list for the current enrolment status of all Melbourne Law Masters subjects.

 If you encounter any difficulties enrolling in subjects, please contact the Academic Support Office via firstname.lastname@example.org.

-If you are enrolled in any MLM subject and you need to travel to Melbourne for teaching seminars you are advised to organise flexible travel and accommodation bookings.
+If you are enrolled in any Melbourne Law Masters subject and you need to travel to Melbourne for on campus seminars you must organise flexible travel and accommodation bookings.
 You are encouraged to book your flexible travel and accommodation as close as possible to the scheduled teaching dates.

 LMS and library databases

-Your username and password are also necessary to use the UniWireless wireless network.
+Your username and password are also necessary to use the UniWireless wireless network while on campus.